 How long can a Cache-Tag be?

 The minimum length of a Cache-Tag is 1 byte.
-Individual tags do not have a maximum length, but the Cache-Tag header in aggregate must not exceed 255 bytes after the header field name.
+Individual tags do not have a maximum length, but the Cache-Tag header in aggregate must not exceed 16 KB after the header field name, or 1000 unique tags.
 The length counts whitespace and commas, but does not count the header field name.

 For the cache purge, the maximum length of Cache-Tags purged in a single purge API call is 120 characters.

 The Cache-Tag header MUST accept all valid characters allowed in HTTP headers, as specified in RFC-5987.

 Are Cache-Tags Case Sensitive?